fknop/angular-datepicker/README.md

 #### Events

-* `selection`: Event fired when a new date is selected.
+* `selection` (`Date`): Event fired when a new date is selected.
 The event is fired a first time when the datepicker is created.
+* `toggle` (`boolean`): Event fired when the datepicker is opened or closed.
+True if open, false if closed.

 ### DatePickerInputComponent